iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> This used to be very simple, it took 20 seconds to report.
+Now they've added pages of questions so I uninstalled.
+Pity.<br> :date: __2020-06-23 18:37:33__

 > It takes ages to set this up.
 The quid pro quo is supposed to be daily, accurate Covid data - but the data has not been updated since I've been using the app!<br> :date: __2020-06-21 20:52:40__